fedragon/dns-sinkhole/README.md

 Acts as a DNS sinkhole, receiving DNS queries and returning non-routable addresses for blacklisted domains.
 It resolves legitimate DNS queries using a (configurable) fallback DNS server.

-Like [pi-hole](https://github.com/pi-hole/pi-hole), but without most of its features 😆.
+Conceptually inspired by [pi-hole](https://github.com/pi-hole/pi-hole), but without most of its features 😆.

+It can (optionally) expose an HTTP endpoint to provide metrics to a Prometheus server (see configuration options).

 ## Motivation